ceramicnetwork/CIPs/README.md

 #### 1. IDEA: Create a new proposal

+> Ideas are incomplete proposals meant to kick off community conversation.

 1. Create a new issue in the CIP repository containing the idea for your your proposal, following the [CIP template](https://github.com/ceramicnetwork/CIP/blob/master/.github/ISSUE_TEMPLATE/cip-template.md) format.
 2. Add the appropriate [type](#cip-types) and [category](#cip-categories) labels to your issue.
 3. Designate your proposal as **IDEA** status in the issue label and header.
-Ideas are incomplete proposals meant to kick off community conversation.
 4. Begin seeking feedback from the community.

-> During the idea period not every CIP detail needs to be completed, however your issue should contain enough information for the community to begin commenting.

 #### 2. DRAFT: Complete your proposal

+> Drafts are complete proposals, but still undergoing rapid iteration and change.

 1. Complete your proposal by filling out all appropriate fields in the CIP template.
 2. Update your proposal to **DRAFT** status in the issue label and header.
-Drafts are complete proposals, but still undergoing rapid iteration and change.
 3. Gather community feedback and make improvements as required.

 #### 3. LAST CALL: Gather last feedback

+> Last calls are proposals done with their initial iteration and ready for review by a wider audience.

 1. Update your proposal to **LAST CALL** status in the issue label and header.
-Last calls are proposals done with their initial iteration and ready for review by a wider audience.
 2. Gather community feedback and make improvements as required.

 > Last call period is a minimum of 2 weeks and a maximum of the amount of time it takes to address all major community concerns.

 #### 4. FINAL: Submit a PR for consideration

-Once last call is over, you should submit a Pull Request to the CIP repository containing your proposal for consideration.
+> PRs are stable proposals ready for official review.

 1. Fork the CIP repository by clicking "Fork" in the top right.
 2. Add your CIP to your fork of the repository.